bradyjoslin/assembllm/README.md

 **Key Points**:

-- **Optional Input**: You can run workflows without a prompt.
+- **Optional Input**: You can run workflows without providing a prompt as input.
-- **First Task Prompt**: The prompt in the first task of a workflow is optional.
+- **Optional First Task Prompt**: The prompt in the first task of a workflow is also optional.
 - **Combining Prompts**: If both are provided, they are combined to form a unified prompt for the first task.

-This flexibility allows workflows to be dynamic and adaptable based on user input.
+This flexibility allows workflows to be dynamic and adaptable based on user input, not just hard coded in the workflow.

 ### Pre-Scripts and Post-Scripts